Ludwigia Repens

 Compatibility and Tank Mates

-- Compatible Fish: Small to medium-sized fish that do not nibble on plants are typically good companions.
+• Compatible Fish: Small to medium-sized fish that are peaceful and, importantly, *don’t nibble on plants* are ideal tank mates.
 Examples include tetras, rasboras, guppies, mollies, platies, danios, and many species of dwarf cichlids.

 Ludwigia Repens FAQs